vitalets/playwright-bdd/README.md

 1. Playwright config is executed many times from a lot of places (workers, VS Code extension, UI mode, etc).
 And logic to detectd when we should run test generation and when not becomes complex and messy

-2. Implementation of watch mode also questionable.
-It is impossible to just use `nodemon` with `playwright.config.ts`
+2. Implementation of watch mode is also questionable.
+It is impossible to just run `nodemon` with `playwright.config.ts`.
+Having separate command for test generation allows to [easily](#watch-mode) support watch mode.

-3. `--ui` mode leads to circullar dependency: generation of test files triggers test run that in turn re-imports config triggering test generation
+3. Watching files in `--ui` mode leads to circullar dependency: change in test files triggers test run that in turn re-imports config and triggers test files update again

-Fow now decoupling `bddgen` from `playwright test` looks a good option.
+Fow now decoupling *test generation* from *test running* looks a better option for integration with all Playwright's tooling.

 ## Limitations